aliabodaraa/angular-forms-project/projects/form-lib/README.md

 }
 ```

-In this example, the childArrayStructure defines a group, and each element of the array will contain both a label and a phoneNumber input field.
+In this example, the childSkeleton defines a group, and each element of the array will contain both a label and a phoneNumber input field.

 ✅ **Use case:** Structured nested forms.